JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Comment presetsOptions, toGpx...
+- Comment new preset modules
-- Presets to export to other formats (CSV, GPX, KML, GEOJSON, AE)
+- Presets to export to other formats (CSV, Virb, KML, GEOJSON, AE)
-- Document name option
 - Document presets
+- Unit tests for presets
 - Merge more than one video file

 ## Maybe To-Do